Value Based Selling: Everything You Need to Know to Win With This Strategy

-To properly implement the value based selling methodology, you need to make the sales pitch relevant to each prospect, which means focusing on product and/or service features they care about, i.e. the ones that will help them overcome immediate challenges.
+To properly implement the value based selling methodology, you need to make the sales pitch relevant to each prospect, which means focusing on the product and/or service features they care about.
+(Hint: the ones that will help them overcome immediate challenges.)

-One of the best ways to make your sales pitches relevant is to always answer the question, "So what?".
+One of the best ways to make your sales pitches relevant is to answer the question, "So what?."
 Prospects don't need to know that your product does X, Y, and Z. They need to know how your product will improve their current situation.

 If a specific feature isn't relevant to a prospect, don't mention it during the sales process.
-This can be difficult to do, especially if the irrelevant feature is a competitive advantage.
+This can be difficult, especially if the irrelevant feature is a competitive advantage.
 But talking about it won't help your prospects, so it has no place in value based sales.

 - Speak like you're talking to a friend: Prospects should feel comfortable when they talk to you.
-If they don't, you'll never become a trusted advisor and find success with value based sales.
-An easy way to put prospects at ease is to talk to them in a conversational tone, as if you were talking to a close friend.
+If they don't, you'll never become a trusted advisor, or find success with value based sales.
+An easy way to put prospects at ease is to talk to them in a conversational tone, as if you were speaking to a close friend.

 - Ask prospects open-ended questions: We'll talk more about open-ended questions in the next section.
-For now, just know that an open-ended question is one that can't be answered with a simple yes or no. Asking prospects these kinds of questions will make them feel like you actually care about them and their success.
+For now, just know that an open-ended question is one that can't be answered with a simple yes or no. Asking prospects these questions will make them feel like you care about them.

 - Engage in small talk when appropriate: Some people despise small talk.
 "Why would anyone want to waste time on meaningless chit-chat?" they wonder.
 Because small talk is a great way to build rapport with prospects and will make you seem more personable.
-So don't be afraid to ask prospects about their professional interests, events they're planning to attend in the near future, and similar topics.
+So don't be afraid to ask prospects about their professional interests, events they plan to attend soon, and similar topics.

 Finally, make sure that every interaction you have with prospects adds value.

 You can do this by simply listening to their problems.
-Or sending them helpful articles.
-Or suggesting specific solutions that will help them overcome their current challenges.
+Or sending them helpful articles and case studies.
+Or suggesting specific solutions to help them overcome their challenges.

-- Risk reduced: Maybe your product/service helps customers minimize risk.
+- Risk reduced: Maybe your product/service helps customers minimize threats.
 Business consulting services are a good example of this.
-By teaching companies how to accomplish certain things the right way, consultants ensure said companies avoid potential loss.
+By teaching companies how to accomplish objectives the right way, consultants ensure said companies avoid potential loss.
 Show how your offerings reduce risk.

-- Qualitative value: Sometimes a product or service will provide value that can't be backed up by cold, hard numbers.
-Customer survey software, for instance, doesn't always translate into money made or saved.
+- Qualitative value: Sometimes, a product or service will provide customer value that can't be backed up by cold, hard numbers.
+Customer survey software, for instance, might not directly affect your bottom line.
 But the insights gleaned from it can propel a company forward.
-Share anecdotes that speak to quantitative value.
+Share anecdotes that speak to qualitative value.

-Different prospects find different things more valuable than others.
-Your job during the value based sales process is to pinpoint the things your prospects find valuable, and provide them.
+Different prospects want different things.
+During the value based sales process, your job is to pinpoint what your prospects find valuable, then provide it to them.

 When it comes to discovery, open-ended sales questions work best.